itpplasma/NEO-2/Build.md

 For the latter it is 'refman.pdf', while the starting point for the html version is 'index.html'.

+== Coding Style ==
+The coding style is an extra document in the DOC folder, which is not made by default.
+If a cmake build directory has been set up, you can create it by 'make coding_style_safepdf'.

 == Neo-2 ==
 To build either of the code variants, you first have to configure the code (see previous section).